 At Whole Dog Camp we know that the most effective learning environment is low stress, and kind both for you and for your dog(s).
 We offer club memberships and customized training programs that accord with the L.I.M.A.
 (Least Invasive Minimally Aversive) humane training principles of the Association of Professional Dog Trainers, Certification Council of Professional Dog Trainers, ASPCA, the American Veterinary Society of Animal Behavior, and the American Humane Society.

 Wife, mother, grandmother, herbalist and Lead Trainer,Jenny Ruth Yasi, CPDT-KA, is also a Certified Trick Dog Instructor, CGC Evaluator, member of Association of Professional Dog Trainers, International Policework Dog Association, and a longtime student of Susan Garrett at “SayYes!”
 Husband, father, grandpa, vegetable-ist and Professional Engineer, Albert Presgraves is the willing partner of Jenny since 1985.
 Albert is often called in to assist with dogs who are afraid of men!

 Jenny has taught many subjects, from guitar, voice, herbal medicine making, to elementary school French, but dogs and many other animals have always been part of her life.
 In 1996, she completed a self-designed major in Behavior Science and Character development at Vermont College of Norwich University.
-In 2004 she taught her first dog classes at a Petco, then opened Whole Dog Camp on Peaks Island.
-Since then, Jenny has directly trained over 400 dogs through her humane board and train program.
+In 1998 she taught her first dog classes at a Petco, and in 2004 opened Whole Dog Camp on Peaks Island.
+Since then, Jenny has directly trained over 600 dogs through her humane board and train, and stay and train programs.
 Now offering classes in Freeport, and Portland Maine, our goal is to help you and your dogs find more joy and a more fun in your relationships with each other.